OpenTPCast/Docs/guides/UPGRADE.md

 1. Attach the USB cable, power cable and battery.

 ## Configuring VirtualHere For TPCast
+### Applying A TPCast VirtualHere Licence
-![Applying licence to VirtualHere USB Client](../img/virtualhere-licence.jpg)
-1. Once the TPCast device is listed in VirtualHere, you can then [purchase](https://www.virtualhere.com/tpcast_purchase) and apply your VirtualHere USB Server unlimited licence key in VirtualHere USB Client by right clicking on `USB Hubs` > `Licence`, select `Enter Licence(s)` and copy your licence key from the email received following purchase.
-    - Note That you cannot purchase a licence until you have a serial number which won't appear in Licences until TPCast shows up under USB Hubs.
+![Applying licence to VirtualHere USB Client](../img/virtualhere-licence.jpg) Once the TPCast device is listed in VirtualHere USB Client, you can then [purchase](https://www.virtualhere.com/tpcast_purchase) and apply your VirtualHere USB Server unlimited licence key in VirtualHere USB Client.
+Note That you cannot purchase a licence until you have a serial number which won't appear in Licences until TPCast shows up under USB Hubs.

+To apply a purchased licence:
+1. Launch VirtualHere USB Client.
-1. Right click on `USB Hubs` then select `Install Client as a Service` and click `OK`.
+1. In VirtualHere USB Client, right click on `USB Hubs` and select `Licence`.
+1. Select `Enter Licence(s)` and copy your licence key from the email received following purchase.

+### Connecting The HTC Vive USB Devices
-1. Relaunch `VirtualHere USB Client`, expand `USB Hubs`, expand `TPCast`, then right click and select `Auto-Use Device/Port` for each of the following devices:
+1. In VirtualHere USB Client, expand `USB Hubs`, expand `TPCast`, then right click and select `Auto-Use Device/Port` for each of the following devices:
     - Lighthouse FPGA RX
     - HTC Vive
     - Watchman Dongle